 An argument is simply a connected series of statements used to establish the truth of some other statement.
 You hear, see, and use arguments everyday - scientific explainations, legal justifications, and advertisements are all arguments.
 Any time you come across the word because, you are dealing with an argument.

 Arguments consist of truth bearing statements called propositions.
 These are any statement that could be true or false about the world we live in - "Over 90% of climate scientists believe in anthropogenic climate change" (objectively true), "New York City is the capital of New York state" (stipulatively false), "it will rain tomorrow" (unknowable today), "Salted peanut butter ice-cream is better than pistachio lime flavour" (subjectively true).

 We can weave these propositions together to establish the truth of some other proposition through a process of inference:

 If propositions #1 & #2 in this admittedly odd and trival example are true, then it is high likely that proposition #3 is also true.
-Of course, Bob could have been happy to suffer an afternoon on the toilet the still have eaten my chocolate just to piss me off and set up Fred but given the relative implausibility of that scenario, I would be justified in infering that #3 is true from #1 & #2 being true.
+Of course, Bob could have been happy to suffer an afternoon on the loo the still have eaten my chocolate just to piss me off and to set up Fred but given the relative implausibility of that scenario, I would be justified in infering that #3 is true from #1 & #2 being true.